Cherreads

 "Yes, but your aura doesn't."

-Yue pointed at me like she was scolding a misbehaving child.
+Yue pointed at him like she was scolding a misbehaving child.
 "You must suppress your cultivation to the Qi Refinement 9th Realm.
 Nothing higher.
-If you enter the city with your true power, they won't just assume you're a demon they'll evacuate the entire province."
+If you enter the city with your true power, they won't just assume you're a demon, they'll evacuate the entire province."

 Yue shook her head furiously.